Get a free, no obligation personal loan quote with rates as low as 9.99%

 Who Can Offer Gift Money For A Mortgage?

 Technically, anyone can send you money as a gift.
 However, many financial institutions demand that the funds come from the immediate family when you want to use the gift money as a down payment.
-There are several reasons for this, with the primary motive being that money be a true gift.
+There are several reasons for this, with the primary motive being that money is a true gift.

 How Much Money Can Be Gifted As A Down Payment In Canada?